-When it’s done, pull the damper off the stick and fill the centre left by the stick with butter, jam, honey, Vegemite or whatever you like.
+When it’s done, pull the damper off the stick and fill the center left by the stick with butter, jam, honey, Vegemite or whatever you like.

-Stuff the banana with chocolate pieces or marshmallows, or anything else you favour, then, pull the banana skin back over the banana and wrap in foil.
+Stuff the banana with chocolate pieces or marshmallows, or anything else you favor, then, pull the banana skin back over the banana and wrap in foil.